Imaging Se diffusion across the FeSe/SrTiO$_3$ interface: Introduction

-\ptitle{Interface chemistry} Selenium belongs to the same chemical family as oxygen, which suggests that Se atoms might fill O vacancies that typically form during high temperature vacuum annealing \cite{TennePRB2007, SzotPRL2002, MerklePCCP2003, ZvanutJAP2008}.
+\ptitle{Interface chemistry} Selenium belongs to the same chemical family as oxygen, which suggests that Se atoms might fill the O vacancies that typically form during high temperature vacuum annealing \cite{TennePRB2007, SzotPRL2002, MerklePCCP2003, ZvanutJAP2008}.
 Indeed such a scenario has been theoretically predicted for oxygen vacancies in the top \TiO\ layer \cite{BangJPRB2013} and experimentally supported by ARPES \cite{HeSNatMat2013} and scanning transmission electron microscopy (STEM) \cite{LiF2DMat2016, GongGPRB2019}.
-Furthermore, several groups employ high-temperature annealing under high Se pressure to prepare the STO surface prior to FeSe growth \cite{WangCPL2012,XuPhysChemChemPhys2017}, presumably enhancing Se diffusion into STO as more oxygen vacancies are created and the formation energy for Se substitution is lowered.
+Furthermore, several groups employ high-temperature annealing under high Se pressure to prepare the STO surface prior to FeSe growth \cite{WangCPL2012,XuPhysChemChemPhys2017}, which might enhance Se diffusion into STO as more oxygen vacancies are created and the formation energy for Se substitution is lowered.
 Often, excess Se in the FeSe film and at the interface is removed during post-growth annealing \cite{LiF2DMat2016}, which might not be possible for Se diffused deeper into the STO subsurface.
-Although the accurate knowledge of the interface chemical composition is of profound importance for the exact modeling of the superconductivity enhancement in the monolayer FeSe/STO heterostructure, no experiment has investigated the Se diffusion into subsurface layers of STO.
+Although accurate knowledge of the interface chemical composition is of profound importance for exact modeling of the superconductivity enhancement in the FeSe/STO heterostructure, no experiment has investigated Se diffusion into subsurface layers of STO.

 \ptitle{Here we show...} Here we use STEM and EELS to reveal the diffusion of Se several unit cells deep into STO that occurs during the monolayer FeSe film growth and annealing, both performed at temperatures below $\sim520^\circ$C. We find that the excess Se decays exponentially into STO, as predicted by Fick's law of thermally activated elemental diffusion \cite{kasap2017}.
 Furthermore, we observe a similar line profile and decay length of oxygen vacancies at the STO surface which, in combination with density functional theory (DFT) calculations, suggests that oxygen vacancies play a pivotal role for Se diffusion.
 The role of oxygen vacancies in facilitating Se diffusion is further supported by the contrast between the Se and Fe line profiles and the negligible diffusion of Fe, which belongs to a different chemical family and therefore does not substitute for oxygen.